kosi-libs/Kodein/README.md

 - Automatically instantiate your dependencies via injected constructor and reflexivity.
 For that, you need Guice.
 - Have dependency injection validated at compile time.
 For that, you need Dagger.

+Kodein is a good choice because:

+- It is small, fast and optimized (makes extensive use of `inline`)
+- It proposes a very simple and readable declarative DSL
+- It is not subject to type erasure (like Java)
+- It integrates nicely with Android

 Example
 -------